 - 1 pinch fine sea salt

 - Butter to grease the cake mould

-- Peel, core and slice three apples.
+- Peel, core, and slice three apples.
 Put aside the fourth apple, you’ll need it later.
-Collect them in a bowl, drizzle them with the juice of a lemon and sprinkle them with two tablespoons of sugar.
-Give them a quick stir and put aside.
+Collect the apple slices in a bowl, drizzle them with the juice of a lemon and sprinkle them with two tablespoons of sugar.
+Give them a quick stir and set aside.

 - Now add the apples, pouring in also the lemon juice left in the bowl.
-Fold gently to apples into the batter.
+Fold the apples gently into the batter.

-- Grease a 26 cm round cake mould with a knob of butter and dust it with flour.
+- Grease a 26cm / 10in round cake mould with a knob of butter and dust it with flour.
 Scrape the batter into the cake mould and smooth the surface with a spatula.

-- Peel core and slice the apple you put aside.
-Use these apple slices to decorate the surface of the cake, placing them in concentric circles, starting from the outside.
+- Peel, core, and slice the apple you put aside.
+Use the apple slices to decorate the surface of the cake, placing them in concentric circles, starting from the outside.

 - Dissolve the apricot jam in a saucepan with two tablespoons of water, warming it on low heat until it starts to boil.
 Brush the cake with the apricot glaze.
 Let it cool down completely before slicing it.

 - It keeps well for a few days on your kitchen counter, covered with a paper napkin or a kitchen towel.

 An apple olive oil cake in your cooking repertoire